radiodee1/awesome-chatbot/README.md

 # awesome-chatbot
 Keras implementation of a chatbot.
 The basic idea is to start by setting up your training environment as described below and then training with or without autoencoding.
+The inspiration for this project is the tensorflow NMT project found at the following link: https://github.com/tensorflow/nmt
 # Suggested Reading
 * Some basic material on sequence to sequence NMT models.
 The first link is to Jason Brownlee's masterful blog series.
-The second is to Francois Chollet's blog.
+The second is to Francois Chollet's Keras blog.
   * https://machinelearningmastery.com/develop-encoder-decoder-model-sequence-sequence-prediction-keras/
   * https://blog.keras.io/a-ten-minute-introduction-to-sequence-to-sequence-learning-in-keras.html
 * Specifically regarding attention decoders and a special hand written Keras layer designed just for that purpose.
 The author of the layer is Zafarali Ahmed.
 The code was designed for an earlier version of Keras and Tensorflow.